 Uninstalling the bloatware

 System App Remover (ROOT) can uninstall the bloatware apps from your device but it can be a bit uncertain as it increases the risk of voiding your guarantee.
-You will have to root your device to completely uninstall any app, but it can also increase the chances of your apps not working properly.
+You will have to root your Android phone to completely uninstall any app, but it can also increase the chances of your apps not working properly.
 It is suggested to delete your pre-installed or bloatware apps rather than rooting your mobile as you will not be able to get any automatic Over-The-Air (OTA) updates anymore.

 Disabling the bloatware